Daniel Okeke: Club career

+International career

 Okeke was selected in the Ireland under-20s squad for the 2021 Six Nations Under 20s Championship, and made a try-scoring debut off the bench in Ireland's 40–12 win against Wales.
 He then featured off the bench again in the 24–15 defeat against England, and made his first start for Ireland in their 30–23 win against Italy.